 Definition time.
-Free range is defined as “kept in natural conditions, with freedom of movement.”
-Of course this definition is mostly applied to livestock, and more specifically chickens.
+Free-range is defined as “kept in natural conditions, with freedom of movement.”
+Of course, this definition is mostly applied to livestock, and more specifically chickens.
 But I think in our case, this term works as well.

 When I say Free Range Homeschooler, what I mean is a homeschooler whose style is fluid, learning through a variety of ways including but not limited to life learning, learning-through-play, learning through a curriculum, and even learning through osmosis.
-Basically, learning in the way that fits best at the time we are learning.
+Basically, learning in a way that fits best at the time we are learning.

 First, everything should be a lesson.
 When I say everything, I mean EVERYTHING.
-The grocery store, the gas station, cleaning the house, changing poopy diapers, laying around watching crap-TV (you know, like Fairly Odd Parents and other shows that I am sure reduce my kids’ IQ’s.)
+The grocery store, the gas station, cleaning the house, changing poopy diapers, laying around watching crap-TV (you know, like Fairly Odd Parents and other shows that I am sure lower my kids’ IQ’s.)
 We talk about every single thing we do, why we do it, when we do it, where we do it, who else does it, who doesn’t do it, etc.

 The best example of this is our lesson on butts about a month ago.
 Yes, you read that right.
 BUTTS.
 My kids are at that wonderful age when you can add the word ‘butt’ to anything and it’s funny.
 A lot of times they just say ‘butt’ over and over and over and over and over… you get the idea.
 So one day I made it a lesson.